What is agreed value car insurance?

 - Typical car insurance policies are for actual cash value

 - You can buy an insurance policy with an agreed value

-- Agreed value is frequently done by owners of collector, classic, and antique cars
+- Agreed value is frequently done by owners of classic vehicles, antique show cars, and collector cars

 - Anyone can buy a car insurance policy based on agreed value rather than actual cash value

 If you don’t have an agreed value when insuring your vehicle, your car insurance will be based on the actual cash value.
 Since cars depreciate quickly, this can mean a loss on your part if your car becomes totaled.

 Depending on the age and model of your car, an agreed value car insurance policy may be the most economical choice for you.